SebastJava/prosilver-lm/README.md

 There can be some exceptions.
 The logo is not something that has to be read over a long period of time.
 It doesn't need to meet any contrasts standards.
 And I can always use some light green background tints with a dark foreground text, where applicable.

 Anyway, those forums can hardly be made of only green tints on green tints.
 You need some contrasts.
 There is a need for neutral greys or blue tones.
 Here, the background body is made of a light and neutral grey.
 And all the forums posts are made of the same white background and dark grey foreground text.
-Thus, the contrast is always the best one, very similar to the Mint-Y theme: `#333333` on `#FFFFFF`.
+Thus, the contrast is always the best one, very similar to the Mint-Y theme: `#303030` on `#FFFFFF`.
 And the focus is naturally driven onto the inner posts, with their white backgrounds, as opposed to the outer grey body.

 ### Design improvements: page header and logo

 * The "Lm" logo and "linuxmint forums" text are grouped together into one single SVG file.
 That's precision typography and alignments based on a variable weight [Exo 2 font](https://fonts.google.com/specimen/Exo+2?query=exo&vfonly=true).
 But don't worry, that text got converted to paths, so there is no need to download any font.
 No compatibility issues here.
 * The site name and site description are not getting displayed anymore.
 So there is no redundancy with the logo, which already contains this nice and precise "linuxmint forums" typography.
 * The logo and custom typography gets displayed on every devices, including on cellular phones, but with a reduced size for those, of course.
 * Those two "headerbar" and "navbar", on top of every page, are now nicely grouped together.
 This makes it look less modular.
-And this grouping is further enhanced with a common background "banner".
-But this "navbar" gets a semi-transparent white overlay, for a better readability.
-* This background banner is made of abstract rings.
-It fits with the logo.
-This could evolve from time to time, but I will probably keep it abstract, simple, uncluttered.
+* This page header gets a linear color gradient with the same color values as found on LinuxMint's main website.
+For a coherent, consistent brand image.

 ### Design improvements: miscellaneous